magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/device-profiles.md

   - **Additional info** — an optional alarm details template that supports dynamic substitution of telemetry or attribute values using **${attributeName}** syntax.
 - **Alarm clear condition** — specifies the criteria for clearing or deactivating the alarm.

-> By default, ThingsBoard sends notifications about alarm creation or updates to the ThingsBoard [Notification center](/docs/user-guide/notifications/){:target="_blank"}.
+> By default, IoT Hub sends notifications about alarm creation or updates to the IoT Hub [Notification center](/docs/user-guide/notifications/){:target="_blank"}.
-You can configure additional notification channels, including messages through the ThingsBoard mobile app, SMS, email, Slack, or Microsoft Teams.
-For detailed instructions on setting up these notification methods, please refer to the [ThingsBoard notifications documentation](/docs/user-guide/notifications/#alarm-1){:target="_blank"}.
+You can configure additional notification channels, including messages through the IoT Hub mobile app, SMS, email, Slack, or Microsoft Teams.
+For detailed instructions on setting up these notification methods, please refer to the [IoT Hub notifications documentation](/docs/user-guide/notifications/#alarm-1){:target="_blank"}.

 ### Alarm rule configurations